Seaman apprentice

 No stripes are worn on the working uniforms - coveralls or utilities.

 In October 2005, the dental technician rating was merged with the hospital corpsman rating, eliminating the dentalman apprentice title.
-Those who once held the rank of dentalman apprentice have instead become hospitalman apprentices.
+Those who once held the rank of dentalman apprentice have instead become hospital apprentices.

 Sailors who have completed the requirements to be assigned a rating and have been accepted by the Bureau of Naval Personnel as holding that rating (a process called "striking") are called designated strikers, and are called by their full rate and rating in formal communications (i.e., "machinist's mate fireman apprentice", as opposed to simply "fireman apprentice"), though the rating is often left off in informal communication.
 Those who have not officially been assigned to a rating are officially referred to as "undesignated" or "non-rates."